-Find out the top things to do, best restaurants, hotels, and some insider information to help you plan the best 24 hours in Bath, in this Bath travel blog.
+Planning to spend one day in Bath, England?
+Find out the top things to do, best restaurants, hotels and info in this Bath travel blog.

 "Come and explore Bath,” they said.
 “There really is no better time.”